CleverCloud/keras-example/README.md

 1. A runner : to run a script just once.
 It can be used for Train networks
 1. Web service : To build a Web service which can be requested for any reasons

-> **Theses instances are state less !!
+> **These instances are stateless !!
 That mean that data is not saved.
 You need to use an add-on like Cellar (the Clever Cloud S3 like object storage)**

-Theses instances runs the provided code.
+These instances runs the provided code.

 Set up is done by environment variables.
 Especially the starting script (in Bash or Python)